Rank Math AI Link Genius Review 2026: Worth It?

 I previewed my “WordPress Plugins” map before execution and caught three instances where it wanted to link text inside a heading tag.
 Previewing saved me from bad link placements.
 Trust me on this one.

-5. Use free Content AI credits strategically
+5. Use Content AI selectively

 6. Mark articles as Pillar Content for priority treatment